Jaymon/brow/README.md

 If you didn't get any errors then it is working.

-## I have a browser installed, how do I use it?
+## I've installed a browser, now what do I do?

 Then request something: